danieljprice/splash/tests/README.md

 #
 # ## Updating expected hashes
 #
-# Recompute on Linux only (never from macOS splash output).
+# Recompute on Linux is preferred.
 Update
 # `control_images/` and `expected_hashes.json` in splash-testdata and push
 # to that repository's `main`.